spekulatius/infosec-dorks/README.md

 - `inurl:"/.git" [TARGET] -site:github.com`

+  This dork searches for instances of the ".git" folder on the specified target site, excluding results from GitHub.
+The .git folder contains version control information and can potentially expose sensitive source code and configuration details, leading to unauthorized access or code leaks.

 ### Exposed documents

 - `site:[TARGET] ext:doc | ext:docx | ext:odt | ext:pdf | ext:rtf | ext:sxw | ext:psw | ext:ppt | ext:pptx | ext:pps | ext:csv`

+  This dork helps to find various document file types on the specified target site.
+Exposed documents may contain sensitive information such as passwords, intellectual property, or confidential data.

 ### SQL errors

 - `site:[TARGET] AND (intext:"sql syntax near" | intext:"syntax error has occurred" | intext:"incorrect syntax near" | intext:"unexpected end of SQL command" | intext:"Warning: mysql_connect()" | intext:"Warning: mysql_query()" | intext:"Warning: pg_connect()")`

+   This dork searches for SQL errors on the specified target site.
+The presence of these errors in web pages may indicate vulnerabilities that can be exploited by attackers to gain unauthorized access to databases or execute malicious SQL queries.

 ### PHP errors